-The MGC shall basically prepare the MG for an incoming or outgoing TCP bearer connection establishment (clause 8.6.3) procedure.
-This incoming or outgoing establishment leads to TCP role assignment.
-Table 17 summarizes MGC actions and their results in TCP role assignments:
+The TCP endpoint role is then given by the TCP OPEN type, i.e. the MGC shall basically prepare the MG for an incoming or outgoing TCP bearer connection establishment (clause 8.6.3) procedure.
+This incoming or outgoing establishment leads to an implicit TCP endpoint role assignment.
+Table 17 summarizes MGC actions and their results in TCP endpoint role assignments:

 Table 17 – TCP endpoint role assignment (at establishment phase)